 The processing time for applications is currently about ten months

 Due to changes in Customs’ IT systems, the processing times of applications for revision of customs clearance decisions, as well as refunds of duties is now around ten months.

 Message Exchange customer: note that the processing time is longer than what Customs’ automatic message from the customs clearance system states (120 + 30 days).

 We apologise for the inconvenience caused by the delays.

 How do I apply for a revised decision?

 1. If you have lodged the original customs declaration in the customs clearance service, you can apply for revision in the same service.

-If you have lodged the original customs declaration in the customs clearance service, you can request a revision in the same service.
+If you have lodged the original customs declaration in the customs clearance service, you can apply for revision in the same service.
 You can also apply for revision of a declaration submitted in message format.

 How can I apply for a revised decision?